Determining VA Eligibility in Colorado

 3. Income VA Eligibility

-Under VA eligibility guidelines, the veteran and/or surviving spouse must be spending all income on medical expenses.
+Under VA eligibility guidelines, to be eligible for the full benefit, the veteran and/or surviving spouse must have un-reimbursed medical expenses that exceed income.

 4. Asset VA Eligibility